keptn-contrib/jenkins-service/README.md

     ???
     ```

-## Uninstall operator <a id="install"></a>
+## Uninstall service <a id="install"></a>

-1. To uninstall the Jenkins and operator, run the following commands:
+1. To uninstall the Jenkins and service, run the following commands:

     ```console
-    $ kubectl delete -f ./manifests/operator/*
+    $ kubectl delete -f ./manifests/service/*
     $ kubectl delete -f ./manifests/jenkins/*
     ```